4 min read

 • Poor eyesight and/or hearing

-• Physical deformities, such as short legs
+• Physical deformities, such as short legs or neck

 Humans with Down Syndrome often enjoy a high quality of life.
 Unfortunately, the same can't typically be said for dogs suffering from chromosomal abnormalities.
 Tragically, many dogs with such conditions often die before birth or shortly after.
 Those who do survive often suffer from pain associated with malformed organs in addition to the symptoms above.
-Some dogs with chromosomal conditions may be unable to eat.
+Some dogs with chromosomal conditions may be even unable to eat.

 How are chromosomal conditions like Down Syndrome in dogs diagnosed and treated?